zehrakomurcu/bob-challenge-employee-service/README.md

   - Update an employee
   - Delete an employee

 Whenever an employee is created, updated or deleted, an event related to this action must be pushed in some message broker (i.e, Kafka, RabbitMq, etc).
-This event will be listened to by the event-service.
+This event will be listened to by the `event-service`.

 #### Restrictions